FiniteStateInc/binary-scan/README.md

       ERROR: ${{steps.binary_scan.outputs.error}}
       RESPONSE: ${{steps.binary_scan.outputs.response}}

-  show-link-as-comment: # This job generates a comment automatically in the PR in order to link to Finite State
+  show-link-as-comment: # This job generates a comment automatically in the PR in order to link to the Finite State Platform
     needs: finitestate-upload-binary
     runs-on: ubuntu-latest
     permissions: